MobleyLab/slow-rotations/docs/getting_started.md

 ```

-## Run an pre-made example for small molecules
+## Run a pre-made example for small molecules
 Example scripts and outputs can be found in the `slow-rotations/examples` path in the github directory

 1. Download the example trajectories